freeCodeCamp/freeCodeCamp/docs/how-to-enable-new-languages.md

 ```

 > [!NOTE]
-> Dothraki does not actually have an ISO 639-1 code, so `do` is just used as an example.
+> Note that the values above are in alphabetic order.
+Also, Dothraki does not actually have an ISO 639-1 code, so `do` is just used as an example.

 ### Add the i18next JSON Files for the New Language